 |Melbourne||Adelaide, Brisbane, Coolangatta, Mildura, Canberra, Hamilton Island, Hobart, Launceston, Maroochydore, Newcastle, Sydney|

 |Sydney||Adelaide, Albury, Ballina/Byron, Brisbane, Canberra, Cairns, Coffs Harbour, Coolangatta, Hamilton Island, Hervey Bay, Hobart, Launceston, Maroochydore, Melbourne, Mackay, Port Macquarie, Tamworth, Townsville|

 Not every route on the Virgin Australia domestic network is included with the free flight offer—one of the key things to note is that you can fly from Perth to Sydney, Melbourne or Adelaide return but not the other way around.

 Earning Velocity points and status credits on the free flight

 Earning points and status seems to be hit and miss.

 According to the terms, there are no points and status credits on offer for the American Express redemption flights, but sometimes it can work.
-Assume you won’t get any, and if you get lucky, it’s a bonus.
+Assume you won’t get any, and if you do, it’s a bonus.

-Upgrades using your Velocity points may be possible with your free flight booking – it’s essentially a Saver fare for upgrade purposes, so the same upgrade process should apply as if you’d booked the ticket outright.
+Upgrades using your Velocity points may be possible with your free flight booking—it’s essentially a Getaway fare for upgrade purposes, so the same upgrade process should apply as if you’d booked the ticket outright.